m-unkel/OHSystem/README.md

 ----
 #BE4M.de´s ReWorked OHSystem/GHost++ WC3 Hosting Bot

-The reworked version is a minor modification of the official OHSystem source.
+The reworked version is a major modification of the official OHSystem source.
 Mostly tweaks, code maintainance improvements, bug fixes, some new features.
 This is a work in progess, so check back from time to time to see new features.
 After getting the ghost code to an acceptable level, i will start rewriting the OpenStats Website.